 Courtesy: Asia Store

 Tied around the neck like a choker, a galobandh is made of gold and worn by the married women of Kumaon, Garhwal, Bhotiya, and Jaunsar.
 It is designed on a red belt with square gold blocks arranged on it with the help of a thread.
+Traditionally an elegant piece to own, today’s adaptations of this design are growing in popularity.
+More than city folk, women in the villages continue to flaunt this style.

 These traditional gold jewellery designs are popular among the natives of Uttarakhand even today.